-After initiating a connection with a syslog server, using a TLS handshake, the device validates the certificate received from the server.
-For this purpose, you transfer the PEM certificate from a remote server or from the external memory onto the device.
-Verify that the specified IP address or DNS name of the server matches the information provided in the certificate.
-You find the information in the Common Name or in the Subject Alternative Name fields of the certificate.
+When initiating a connection with a syslog server, using a TLS handshake, the device validates the digital certificate received from the server.
+For this purpose, you transfer the digital certificate from a remote server or from the external memory onto the device.
+Verify that the specified IP address or DNS name of the server matches the Common Name or Subject Alternative Name information in the digital certificate.